-Man gets his heat back after enduring several cold winters
+Man in Virginia Beach gets his heat back after enduring several cold winters

-VIRGINIA BEACH, Va. — Think you cannot live without heat for one cold day?
+VIRGINIA BEACH, Va. - Think you can't live without heat for one cold day?
 Try four years, which is exactly how long Charles Wright had to endure the cold.

 Wright has a metal wood stove that he could not use in those four years.
 It was his only source of heat.

-Wood pieces would need to be placed inside the stove and heat comes out of four small circular vents to heat the home.
-It has a pipe that comes out from the back, goes through the ceiling, and outside to disperse the smoke from the burned wood.
+Wood pieces would need to be placed inside the stove, and heat comes out of four small circular vents to heat the home.
+It has a pipe that comes out from the back, goes through the ceiling and outside to disperse the smoke from the burned wood.

 "It’s primitive but still effective," Wright said.
 "They’ve been doing that for many years before we even had electricity."